iVishalr/iVishalr/README.md

 ### Hi there 👋

+I like to work with Deep Neural Networks in the field of Computer Vision.
+I like to implement stuff from scratch and I like C :).

+Currently a Computer Science student at PES University.

 <!--
 **iVishalr/iVishalr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.